AUTHOR: Alison Goodman

 GIVE IT TO: upper-MS, HS

-SUMMARY: Along with the help of her master, a former Dragoneye, sixteen-year old orphan Eona disguises herself as a 12-year old boy in order to have a chance to become a Dragoneye.
+SUMMARY: With the help of a former Dragoneye, sixteen-year old orphan Eona disguises herself as a 12-year old boy in order to have a chance to become a Dragoneye.

 REVIEW: Holy long book, Batman!
 I’ve had my eye on Eon for years in my library, and I finally sat down and read it.
 It is definitely well-written, but must admit I skimmed some of the middle parts.
 Excellent world-building, but the action scenes are spaced between a mountain of info-dumping.
 I’m also sad that there was no romance, but that really is probably better since most of the characters think Eona is a castrated 12-year old boy.

 With plenty of East Asian influences such as the Chinese Zodiac, dragons, and hua, Eon‘s worldbuilding is absolutely incredible.
 Possibly due to some boredom with the plot, I kept stopping to research things like the Chinese Zodiac and hua and eunuchs.
 All very fascinating, and I’m ready for a Chinese New Year category on Jeopardy now!